The Humane Society of Charles County is an organization that is committed to the Choose Civility Southern Maryland Campaign.

 - To protect, rescue, adopt and care for animals

 - To educate the community on animal welfare issues

-From the beginning, we have held a deep commitment to care for animals and serve the community by offering love, support and safety to the animals and respect for all.
-Each year, we provide compassionate shelter and care to more than 3,200 homeless animals; inspire more than 18,000 school children, nursing home residents, veterans, and community members through our humane education, Paws to Read, and pet therapy programs; provide low-to-no cost veterinary services for more than 3,000 pets in need; find homes for more than 1,600 animals; and save nearly 200 “bottle babies” from certain death through our kitten and puppy fostering programs.
-In 2016, we launched our Forever Friends Community Outreach program and provided over 300 community cats and their caregivers with free spay/neuter and pet food pantry services.
+From the beginning, we have held a deep commitment to care for animals and serve the community by offering love, support, and safety to the animals and respect for all.
+Each year, we provide compassionate shelter and care to more than 2,300 homeless animals; inspire more than 10,000 school children, nursing home residents, veterans, and community members through our humane education, Paws to Read, and pet therapy programs; provide low-to-no cost veterinary services for more than 3,000 pets in need; find homes for more than 1,600 animals; and save nearly 200 “bottle babies” from certain death through our kitten and puppy fostering programs.
+In 2016, we launched our Forever Friends Community Outreach program and since then have provided over 3000 community cats and their caregivers with free spay/neuter and pet food pantry services.

 As an open admission shelter, the HSCC continues to pride itself on our commitment to accepting all animals brought to us regardless of their health or temperament, and we hold tight to our vision of creating a community where animals are cherished and no longer need us for protection and shelter.